xXleowXx/gitlab-charts/doc/charts/globals.md

 In the above example, all components associated with the `pod-0` Sidekiq deployment will also recieve the label set `baz: bat`.
-Refer to the Sidekiq and Webservice chart for additional details.
+Refer to the Sidekiq and Webservice charts for additional details.

-Note that some charts that we depend on are excluded from this label configuration.
+Some charts that we depend on are excluded from this label configuration.
 The NGINX, PostgreSQL, MinIO, etc, will not receive these additional labels.